thomascansino/thomascansino/README.md

 ### Full Stack Developer (Freelancer)
 **Jan 2024 – Present | Remote**
-- Collaborated with clients worldwide to create SaaS products tailored to their business needs.
+- Collaborated with clients worldwide to create SAAS products tailored to their business needs.
 - Optimized backend code and implemented clean architecture, resulting in scalable and maintainable applications.
 - Recommended alternative technologies, reducing development overhead costs by approximately **15% to 20%**.